nicnocquee/swiftid-dev-challenge-1/README.md

 ✅ When a joke is tapped, it _must show_ the `punchline` under the joke's `setup` _with animation._

-✅ When a punchline is being shown, the next joke _must animate_ to its new position.
+✅ When a `punchline` is being shown, the next joke _must animate_ to its new position.

-✅ When a joke with shown a punchline is tapped, it must hide the punchline with animation.
+✅ When a joke with a visible `punchline` is tapped, it must hide the `punchline` with animation.

-✅ When a punchline is being hidden, the next joke _must animate_ to its new position.
+✅ When a `punchline` is being hidden, the next joke _must animate_ to its new position.

 ## Demo